terraware/terraware-server/ATLASSIAN.md

 # Configuring support tickets with Atlassian

-Feature requests and bug reports submitted are triaged as JIRA service issues on Atlassian.
+Feature requests and bug reports submitted are triaged as Jira service issues on Atlassian.
 This requires configuring terraware-server with the right Atlassian API credentials.

 ## Prerequisites

-- Atlassian Cloud site with JIRA
+- Atlassian Cloud site with Jira
 - An Atlassian account with the target service management project permission

 ### Step 1: Generate an API Token and configure client authentication